Pros and Cons of 5 Residential Carpet Fibres

 Nylon is the most durable and resilient of all synthetic residential carpet fibres.
 It offers excellent abrasion resistance and colorfastness.
 Also, nylon responds beautifully to cleaning.
 We still come across third-generation nylon from the 1970s.
 It still looks great after cleaning!

-Today, two types of nylon used in carpeting: type 6 and 6,6 (so named for the double strands of carbon atoms it contains).
-While both are nylon, their molecular structure is different from one another.
-However, from a cleaning point of view, they are the same.
+Today, there are two types of nylon used in carpeting: type 6 and 6,6 (so named for the double strands of carbon atoms it contains).
+While both are nylon, their molecular structures differ.
+However, from a cleaning view, they are the same.

-Like wool, stain-resist nylon carpets need to be cleaned with care so as not to cause permanent damage to the factory protective stain-resist treatment.
+Like wool, stain-resistant nylon carpet cleaned improperly can cause permanent damage.
 The damage will not be visible, but it will no longer have the intended stain resistance.
-The Achilles heel of nylon is synthetic dyes often found in energy drinks and kids’ drinks and snacks.
+The Achilles heel of nylon is synthetic dyes, often found in energy drinks, kids’ drinks and snacks.
 These dyes are similar to carpet dyes and will enter the dye site of the nylon fibre.

 Triexta residential carpet fibres

-Triexta is the newest of all synthetic residential carpet fibres.
+Triexta is the newest synthetic residential carpet fibre.
 In 2009, Dupont came out with triexta, made from PTT, a synthetic material.
 As the name suggests, it shares many characteristics with polyester (PET).
-However, triexta has several differences in its chemical makeup, so it is a new subclass of polyester.
+However, triexta is a new subclass of polyester.

-It is also known as Sorona, partially made from renewable corn sugar (up to 37%) and SmartStrand.
-Mohawk SmartStrand carpet comes with excellent warranties similar to nylon.
+It is also known as Sorona and SmartStrand.
+Sorona is partially made from renewable corn sugar (up to 37%).
+Mohawk SmartStrand carpet comes with excellent warranties, similar to nylon.

 Triexta has a very soft feel.
-Mohawk has also come out with SmartStrand Silk.
-It has thinner strands of SmartStrand to create a super soft and luxurious feel.
+Mohawk makes SmartStrand Silk.
+It has thinner strands of SmartStrand to create a super soft, luxurious feel.
 However, it requires special care and consideration.
 Even a regular vacuum can cause damage to this carpet.

 Triexta carpet’s stain resistance is within the fibre itself, not a coating.
 That is why it has better stain resistance than nylon.
 Unfortunately, Triexta shares some of the weaknesses of polyester.
 Triexta is oleophilic (oil-loving) like polyester carpets.